Frequently Asked Questions

 A: We recommend you put your child’s name on our waiting list as soon as possible.
 The the waiting lists for 15 hour funded places are always busy.
 Waiting list applications are processed by date of registration so the earlier you register the more chance you have of securing a space.

 However there are places available for full day care and baby room places.
 See nursery place availability.

 Q: What documents do I need to register for full day care?

-A: You will need to complete an application form and also provide your child’s original birth certificate, red health record book, Child Benefit letter and two utility bills.
+A: You will need to complete an application form and also provide your child’s original birth certificate, red health record book, Child Benefit letter and a proof of address.